-SAT-I preparatory classes - Total 60 hours
+SAT-I preparatory classes.
+Total 100+ hours

-- Total of classes – 22 (12 Verbal and 10 Quantitative classes)
+22 (12 Verbal and 10 Quantitative classes)

 2 hours for Verbal and Quantitative each

 Two and a half months (One Verbal and Quantitative class a week )

 Comprehensive study material and worksheets provided related to all topics

 Trained and experienced faculty.

-- 10 Full Length SAT-I mock tests (4 sections+essay) that are exact replicas of original SAT papers
+30+ mock tests (4 sections+essay) that are to simulate the testing experience of original SAT papers

 Exhaustive review and evaluation of the answer sheets

 How do we go about it

 Conduct a Diagnostic test

 Analyze and evaluate each student on the basis of their diagnostic test scores and set a realistic expectation for scope for improvement

 Conduct classes as per the mentioned schedule

-- Conduct 10 Mock Tests
+Conduct several Mock Tests

 The SAT has 4 sections, with an optional essay (recommended for International

-- Reading test
+1. Reading test

-- The writing and language test
+2. The writing and language test

-- Mathematics (No calculator) and Mathematics (with calculator)
+3. Mathematics (No calculator) and Mathematics (with calculator)

 - English focusses on expression of ideas such as topic development, organization, effective use of language including questions aiming on sentence structure, correct usage of words and punctuation.